TZer0/tzer0.github.io/amongus.md

 - Never lie.
 - When you report a body, consider asking where everyone is before revealing where the body was found.
 This can be exploited by impostors too to frame someone, but can also let you catch a lying impostor.
 - Avoid piling on top of others on common tasks.
 Sneaky impostors might try to get a kill in the stack.
 - Generally assume that someone accusing someone else and saying definitive things such as "they vented" or "they killed X" was speaking the truth if they end up dead between meetings.
-Be careful following this advice outside of this server as people do weird shit in pubs.
+Be careful following this advice outside of this server as people do weird things in pubs.
 - Are the impostors going for a double-kill against four crewmates to end the game during a sabotage?
 Mash R and you might catch them killing one person before the second person dies.

 As an impostor